A Riemann-Hilbert approach to Fredholm determinants of Hankel composition operators: scalar-valued kernels: Statement of results

 Then we have, provided $I-K_t,t\in J$ is invertible on $L^2(0,1)$ and the families $\{\tau_tf\}_{t\in\mathbb{R}_+},\{MD\tau_tf\}_{t\in\mathbb{R}_+}$, resp. $\{(I-K_t)^{-1}\tau_tg\}_{t\in J},\{(I-K_t)^{-1}MD\tau_tg\}_{t\in J}$, with $f\in\{\phi,\psi\}$, resp. $g\in\{\phi\}$, are $L^2(0,1)$ dominated,

-using a fixed branch for the logarithm.
 Here, $K_t^{\ast}:=N_tM_t$ denotes the real adjoint of $K_t$. \end{lem} Identity \eqref{b:6} is implicit in the works of Tracy and Widom \cite[$(2.26)$]{TW2} on the Bessel kernel where $\phi=\psi$ are Bessel functions with square root variables.
 But again, \cite{TW2} relies on the integrable structure of the same kernel, whereas we only exploit the kernel's algebraic structure \eqref{b:2} and so \eqref{b:6} holds for \textit{any} multiplicative Hankel composition operator in the class of Lemma \ref{lem2}.
 Just as in \eqref{r1}, we notice that the second modified $(D\mapsto MD)$ logarithmic derivative of \eqref{b:3} localizes again into a product of two functions evaluated at $t\in J$.

 Once $J=\mathbb{R}_+$ in Lemma \ref{lem2} and $t\mapsto q_0(t),t\mapsto q_0^{\ast}(t)$ are integrable at $t=0$, formula \eqref{b:6} implies a Tracy-Widom representation of $F(t)$, see \cite[$(1.19)$]{TW} for the original example of such a formula.
 The very same formula explains the structure of the first factor in \eqref{i:8} and in other hard-edge ensembles. \begin{cor} Let $\epsilon>0$.
 Assume that $\phi,\psi:\mathbb{R}_+\rightarrow\mathbb{C}$, besides satisfying \eqref{b:1}, are continuously differentiable on $\mathbb{R}_+$, obey \eqref{b:4},\eqref{b:5} for $t\in\mathbb{R}_+$ and the families $\{\sqrt{-\ln(\cdot)}\,\tau_tf\}_{t\in\mathbb{R}_+}$, resp. $\{\tau_tg\}_{t\in\mathbb{R}_+},\{MD\tau_tg\}_{t\in\mathbb{R}_+}$ and $\{(I-K_t)^{-1}\tau_th\}_{t\in\mathbb{R}_+},\{(I-K_t)^{-1}MD\tau_th\}_{t\in\mathbb{R}_+}$, with $f\in\{\phi,\psi\}$, resp. $g\in\{\phi,\psi\}$ and $h\in\{\phi\}$, are $L^2(0,1)$ dominated.
 Then